openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 In both cases, the control-plane's dependance on etcd will cause it to respond with errors until etcd has been restarted.

 Upon rebooting, the RHEL-HA components ensure that a node remains inert (not running cri-o, kubelet, or etcd) until it sees it's peer.
-If the peer is likely to remain offline for an extended period of time, admin confirmation is required to allow the node to start OpenShift.
+If the failed peer is likely to remain offline for an extended period of time, admin confirmation is required on the remaining node to allow it to start OpenShift.
+The functionality exists within RHEL-HA, but a wrapper will be provided to take care of the details.

 When starting etcd, the OCF script will use etcd's cluster ID and version counter to determine whether the existing data directory can be reused, or must be erased before joining an active peer.